Mohammadreza-Beygifard/todo_list/README.md

 ## Overview

 Welcome to the Todo List web application repository!
-Here, you'll find a fully-functional application built using Spring Boot and MySQL, serving as a solid foundation for your server development projects.
+Here, you'll find a fully functional application built using Spring Boot and MySQL, serving as a solid foundation for your server development projects.

 ### Dockerized Environment